 Our mission as employers is to provide a safe, kind, challenging and rewarding workplace where mutual respect is Queen and gorgeous flowers are also Queen.
 We are two imperfect humans who are still working out the kinks of this beautiful farm creature, and we are deeply committed to our growth as leaders as well as the high quality of the flowers that pass through our doors.

-Part time farming position (none available for 2024)
+Part time farming position (Potential for 1 space for 2025)

 Mid March through October/November - Preference given to applicants that can commit to the whole season, and a plus if you could imagine coming back for additional years.